alt3ralus/shellbk/README.md

 ### Who designed and implemented the original Unix operating system?

-BELL lab: Ken Thomson feat.
+BELL lab: Ken Thompson feat.
 Dennis Ritchie, Douglas Mcllroy, (...).

 ### Who wrote the first version of the UNIX shell?

+Ken Thomson, who wrote the Thompson shell.

 ### Who invented the B programming language (the direct predecessor to the C programming language)?

+Ken Thompson and Dennis Ritchie at Bell lab.

 ### Who is Ken Thompson?

 ### How does a shell work?
 ### What is a pid and a ppid?
 ### How to manipulate the environment of the current process?